Gerry-Aballa/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - Delete 'betty' from '/tmp/my_first_directory'
 9-firstdirdeletion - Delete the directory 'my_first_directory' from '/tmp/' directory
-10-back - Changes the working directory to the previous one
+10-back - Changes the working directory to the previous one 11-lists - Lists all files(even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the'/boot' directory